jonrmoore/curl/docs/NEW-PROTOCOL.md

 We've also experienced many times in the past how new implementations were brought to curl and immediately once the code had been merged, the originator vanished from the face of the earth.
-That's fine, but we need to take the necessary precautions so when it happens we're still fine.
+That is fine, but we need to take the necessary precautions so when it happens we are still fine.

 Our test infrastructure is powerful enough to test just about every possible protocol - but it might require a bit of an effort to make it happen.